 Cryoablation: A New Treatment Option for Breast Cancer

-Cryoablation has been shown to be effective in the early stage of tumors.
-While we still can’t say that it will cure cancer, it does help slow its advance.
+Cryoablation has been shown to be effective in treating early tumors.
+While we still can’t say that it will cure cancer, it may help slow its progression.

-Talking about cryoablation and the idea of “freezing” a tumor to stop cancerous activity could very well seem to be something out of the science fiction world.
+Talking about cryoablation and the idea of “freezing” a tumor to stop cancerous activity could very well seem to be something out of science fiction.

-The results we are seeing today, however, are as hopeful as they are positive.
+The results we’re seeing today, however, are as hopeful as they are positive.